 Based on the information obtained it is estimated that around 75 - 150 tpa of phenylmercury compounds are manufactured for use in the production of phenylmercury catalysts in EU+EFTA, of which 40 - 85 tpa are exported.
-36 - 70 tpa of phenylmercury compounds in catalysts (i.e. 16 - 31.3 tpa calculated as mercury) are used per annum in the EU+EFTA, this includes a minor import.
-A substantial amount of phenylmercury compounds are manufactured exclusively for export.
+36 - 70 tpa of phenylmercury compounds in catalysts (i.e. 16 - 31.5 tpa calculated as mercury) are used per annum in the EU+EFTA, this includes a minor import.
+A substantial amount of phenylmercury compounds are manufactured exclusively for export (55 - 110 tpa).

-The assessment of the five phenylmercury compounds is mainly based on data for phenylmercury acetate since most information is available for this substance.
+The assessment of the five phenyl mercury compounds is mainly based on data for phenylmercury acetate since most information is available for this substance.
 Due to the fact that the phenylmercury compounds are degraded in the environment to give hazardous degradation products, i.e. inorganic mercury and elemental mercury, which can be transformed to methylmercury, the risks that might arise from the degradation/transformation products is considered as well.
-Based on the information in Section B.4 it is evident that the life-cycle of the substances leads to a significant release of mercury to the environment (mainly to air).
-This was estimated at around 4% of the estimated European emissions of mercury in 2005 and at around 7% of the reported emissions to air for EU-27 in 2008.
+Based on the information in Section B.9 it is evident that the life-cycle of the substances leads to a significant release of mercury to the environment (mainly to air).
+This was estimated at around 4% of European emissions in 2005.
 Once emitted, mercury enters the complex biogeochemical cycle.